willembeltman/gAPI/README.md

 Features:

-High-performance generated serializers
+* High-performance generated serializers
-Key index files for fast lookups
+* Key index files for fast lookups
+* Linq expression support for key index based queries
-Experimental lazy loading support
+* Experimental lazy loading support
-Experimental support for complex DDD-style entities and aggregates
+* Experimental support for complex DDD-style entities and aggregates

 The library is primarily designed for lightweight/self-hosted scenarios and is currently used internally by gAPI.Storage.Server.